Parish Council Noticeboard

-Our police officer is PC Aimee Jarrett PC 2195 and our police community support officer is PCSO 6137 David Banks and our Police Constable is PC 1450 Ashleigh Baker.
-They can be contacted on 01788 853851.
-This is the Safer Neighbourhood Team number so will reach a team member on duty quickly.
+Our police officer is PC Aimee Jarrett PC 2195 and our police community support officer is PCSO 6137 David Banks.
+His phone number is 01788 853851.
+This is the Safer Neighbourhood Team number for Rugby Rural South so should reach a team member on duty quickly.
 The team also has an email address: email@example.com

 Health and Wellbeing

 Leam Valley Community First Responders are volunteers who are trained by and work with West Midlands Ambulance Service giving up their free time to bridge the gap between a 999 call and the arrival of an ambulance.
 We cover Willoughby and the Leam Valley within the CV23 8 and part of the CV23 9 postcodes, Dunchurch and Stockton.

 The NHS website has a ‘Find a GP’ option to help you choose a GP practice https://www.nhs.uk/service-search/find-a-GP.
 If you do not have access to the internet, telephone NHS Direct on 0845 4647.
 This is a 24 hour telephone helpline, providing health information and advice.

 As with GP practices, the NHS website above also has a dental practice finder.